19 Best SEO Tools SEO Professionals Actually Use

 12. Google PageSpeed Insights

-Page speed is more important today than ever before, as a slow website can have a negative impact on your search engine rankings.
+Page speed is more important today than ever, as a slow website can hurt your search engine rankings.
 Use this tool to improve your page speed.

 Here is the tagline: